pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 Registering dependent startup files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the mock is to become a named connection and become part of the default connection file, all of the startup files should be registered as dependents.
+If the mock environment is to become a :term:`named connection` and become part of the default connection file, all of the startup files used in creating the mock environment should be registered as dependents so that the pywbemcli startup can determine whether to load the mock environment from the cache or (if any files have changed) recreate the environment.

 .. index::
     pair: mock-server; cache